 Inline Skating is a blast and proper sizing and support in a skate can directly impact your inline skating experience.
 If an inline skate is too big it will hinder your skating and cause blisters from the foot moving around inside the boot.
-If an inline skate is too small, well, it will be painful to wear and will be all you think about when your trying to skate.
-In this sizing guide we will cover the basics of fitting and the specifics of fitting different styles of inline skates.
-Sizing inline skates can seem like a war sometimes but we are here to properly equip you with secret weapons so you can be victorious.
+If an inline skate is too small, well, it will be painful to wear and will be all you think about when you’re trying to skate.
+In this sizing guide we will cover the basics of fitting an inline skate.

-Nobody has the same two feet as someone else which is why you must realize the fit of your inline skate is going to be specific to you.
+Personal Preference: Nobody has the same two feet as someone else which is why you must realize the fit of your inline skate is going to be specific to you.
 Some skaters really enjoy the fit of one "brand A"over "brand B" while other skaters cannot stand the fit of "brand A" and consider their foot to be a "brand B" type foot.
 The moral of the story really is to not give up, just because you had a poor fitting inline skate years ago does not mean that they are all going to fit terrible, give it some time and make sure you adjust your fit to you.
-An inline skate like any good relationship may test your patience at first but with some small changes and break in time there will surely be love at the end of the tunnel.

-We understand that you want to get the most time and growth out of your kids inline skates, luckily so do skate manufacturers.
+• Kids Inline Skates: We understand that you want to get the most time and growth out of your kids inline skates, luckily so do skate manufacturers.
 Most style inline skates can be found in adjustable sizes meaning you can adjust the actual size of the inline skate typically 2-4 sizes.
 Most all recreational and fitness inline skates are adjustable along with some aggressive and hockey models for children making these skates last a lot longer.
 Children's skates should still be sized to their current shoe size as you can make adjustments as they grow giving them a constant safe and comfortable fit.
-View kids inline skates.